CodeAndCrux/codeandcrux.github.io/_posts/2022-01-11-when-i-needed-patience.md

 categories: Memo
 tags: story virtue patience soul mind
 ---
 One Saturday afternoon, I went to confession.
 Among other things, I confessed that I was harboring self-pity.
-The priest asked why, and I told him it was because I was single and felt lonely.
+The priest asked why.
+I told him.
 Then he asked, “what does God want you to do about it?”

 “I don’t know,” I said.